-The Atlas of Research on Exemplarity in Architecture is an open construction site!
+The Atlas of Research on Exemplarity in Architecture and the Built Environment (AREA-BE) is an open construction site!

 The current website of the AREA (www.architecture-excellence.org) has been officially launched in November 2019 for information purposes.